rubix.galaxy package#

 rubix.galaxy.alignment.rotation_matrix_from_inertia_tensor(I: Float[Array, '...'])
 Float[Array, '...'][source]#

-Calculate 3x3 rotation matrix by diagonalization of the moment of inertia tensor.
+Calculate the 3x3 rotation matrix by diagonalizing the moment of inertia tensor.

 Parameters: